No Bad Deed Goes Unpunished

 Moving Day Mayhem

 One North Kingstown teen wouldn’t take no for an answer after her friend told her he was moving out of her apartment.
-According to the victim, the 18-year-old woman smashed his television as he was trying to move out and kicked him in the back as he carried an air conditioner down a flight of stairs.
+According to the victim, the as he was trying to move out and kicked him in the back as he carried an air conditioner down a flight of stairs.
 As he tried to leave, the woman allegedly began to beat his car with a metal folding chair.
 The air conditioner made a return appearance as the teen used it as a projectile and allegedly threw it at the back of the man’s car.
 She is charged with domestic assault, domestic disorderly conduct and domestic vandalism.